Erika-Ciro/My-Linear-Regression/README.md

 ![image](https://storage.googleapis.com/qwasar-public/track-ds/linear_points_nude.png)

-We clearly see a trend here, even though the data is quite noisy, it looks like feature 2 goes up linearly as feature 1 increases.
+We see a trend here, even though the data is quite noisy, it looks like feature 2 goes up linearly as feature 1 increases.
 So in the model selection step, we can decide to go for a linear model.

 feature_2 = θ0 + θ1 . feature_1